Strengthening Families: Parental Resilience

 - Offer a kind word and some encouragement; sometimes that’s all parents need.
 Warm smiles, sincere compliments, and kind words can go a long way to help someone feel more positive and hopeful.

-In our state, thanks to generous funding from the Race to the Top Early Learning Challenge Grant and the Child Development Division, Vermont Birth to Five has helped to establish Strengthening Families projects in six regions: Northwestern Counseling and Support Services in St Albans, Kingdom Child Care Connection at Umbrella, Inc. in St Johnsbury, Suzy’s Little Peanuts in Springfield, Sunrise Family Resource Center in Bennington, The Lamoille Family Center in Morrisville and here at Child Care Resource in Williston.
+In our state, thanks to generous funding from the Race to the Top Early Learning Challenge Grant and the Child Development Division, Vermont Birth to Five (now Let's Grow Kids) helped to establish Strengthening Families projects in six regions: Northwestern Counseling and Support Services in St Albans, Kingdom Child Care Connection at Umbrella, Inc. in St Johnsbury, Suzy’s Little Peanuts in Springfield, Sunrise Family Resource Center in Bennington, The Lamoille Family Center in Morrisville and here at Child Care Resource in Williston.
 Each project supports approximately ten family child care providers to train them in building protective factors, make a strong connection to community resources and help to connect families to needed supports and services.

 Parents and child care providers make a good team when it comes to raising kids.
 By caring for the whole family, providers support adults through the many demands of parenting.
 They give parents the resources they need to bounce back from family stress and parenting challenges to give their children the best chance at succeeding in life.